cryanking/cognition_discharge/README.md

 - residence -> homogenous?
 Not sure what I was looking for
 - strange death rates: maybe not na_false in 2022 after merge -> done
 - little's mcar test
+- why these threhsolds
--- AD8 >3 is rare (2%), simlar SBT > 11
+-- AD8 >3 is rare (2%), similar rate for SBT > 11, so not a ton of information
+DONE -- generated 2d table -> heatmap
 Analysis: marginal diffference in proportions with CI, adjusted marginal diffference
 Analysis: CI on OR clustering on procedure category
 Ananlysis: absolute AUC with CI (plus confounder only model)
 Analysis: y-index PPV, NPC, S, S before and after adding CI
-Analysis: head map / table of both CI variables
+Analysis: heat map / table of both CI variables
  -- risk attributable to interaction / interaction term CI -- problem with joint measurement

+Adding more adjusters -> numeric failure of vuong test for AD8 vs SBT

 # plan
 - bootstrap:
 - xgb with all covariates (default params or params leared on real data)